• Index

 PAR01-09, 2022.
 Fujitrans Lambda print mounted in lightbox with dimmable LEDs on dibond in wooden frame

 The human eye adapts to changing light levels — a remarkable ability on which our vision depends.
-Yet this very adaptability makes us ‘blind’ to the true brightness of artificial light sources around us.
-Exposure Value ZER0̸ is a photographic exploration that maps and questions urban exposure levels: how much light do we really need at night?
-And when does illumination become excessive or redundant?
+Yet this very adaptability makes us ‘blind’ to the actual brightness of artificial light sources around us.

 lightbox frames